robotont/robotont-supervisor/README.md

     ```
     Optionally, you may use .env files for setting variables.
 The default values also work.

-9) Modify the SSH port on the host to allow connection to container using default SSH port 22.
-You may skip this step if SSH connection into container is not needed.
-    * **If you are connected via SSH, you will need to reconnect after changing the port and restarting SSH server.**
-    * Open following file with a text editor:
-        ```
-        sudo nano /etc/ssh/sshd_config
-        ```
-    * Find and modify the port line from `#Port 22` to `Port 22222`.
-This frees up port 22 on host to be used by container ssh server.
-    * You may need to modify firewall settings to allow SSH connections to host machine using port 22222.
-    * Restart the SSH server.
-        ```
-        sudo systemctl restart ssh.service
-        ```

 ## Troubleshooting:
 * If there are issues with paths, absolute paths in .env file could be a fix.
 * Serial device names can change.
     #### Useful commands
-    * build image
-         ```
-        docker build -t .
-        ```
     * sourcing ROS
         ```
         source /opt/ros/$ROS_DISTRO/setup.bash